ThumulaPerera/ThumulaPerera/README.md

 ---

-I'm an individual looking to transition from Wandering how the magic happens in computers to making the magic happen in computers
+I'm an working on making the transition from Wandering how the magic happens in computers to making the magic happen in computers

 ---